 - Basic UAV workshop

 - Mapping Course

 Fees Structure: 15,000 – 25,000 INR

 Stay: Treebo Trend Club VNA and OYO rooms in walking distance

 Scope of a Drone Pilot

 Drones are used in many industries.
-Drone pilots are used for inspection for power lines, telephone antennas, turbines, mining, transport of food.
+Drone pilots are used for the inspection of power lines, telephone antennas, turbines, mining, and the transport of food.
 Startups like Aarav Unmanned Systems help in mapping, Cron systems are used in border surveillance.
-Detect Technologies, Idea Forge, DroneTech Lab are other companies who are investing in drone technology.
+Detect Technologies, Idea Forge, DroneTech Lab are other companies that are investing in drone technology.

 Also Read – Commercial Pilot Courses